Professor John Bowers

 - Smith T, Bowen S, Nissen B, Bowers J, Hook J, Verhoevan A, Wright P, Olivier P. Exploring gesture sonification to support reflective craft practice.
 In: CHI 2015 33rd Annual ACM Conference on Human Factors in Computing Systems.
 2015, Seoul, South Korea: ACM Press.

-- Taylor R, Bowers J, Nissen B, Wood G, Wright P, Chaudhry Q, Bruce L, Glynn S, Mallinson H, Bearpark R. Making Magic: Designing for Open Interactions in Museum Settings.
-In: SIGCHI Conference on Creativity and Cognition C&C 2015.
-2015, Glasgow, UK: NY.: ACM Press.
+- Taylor R, Bowers J, Nissen B, Wood G, Chaudhry Q, Wright P, Bruce L, Glynn S, Mallinson H, Bearpark R. Making Magic: Designing for Open Interactions in Museum Settings.
+In: C&C '15 SIGCHI Conference on Creativity and Cognition.
+2015, Glasgow, United Kingdom: Association for Computing Machinery, Inc.

 - Arrigoni G, Schofield T, Shaw T, Bowers J. Prototyping Heritage: Collections, Materials and Emerging Approaches to Engagement.
 In: Proceedings of the 2nd Connected Communities Heritage Network Symposium.
 2015, Sheffield: Heritage Network project.